Transportation System Plan

 - TSP Web Page: This website is an interactive and regularly updated place for you to keep track of the TSP update.
-You can ask questions and sign up for email alerts, and there will be a regular blog describing key issues and decisions.
+You can also sign up for email alerts.

-- Neighborhood Events: The City plans to hold workshops in each of five areas in Bend.
+- Neighborhood Events: In January 2019, the City held workshops in each of five areas in Bend.

-- Steering Committee: Consisting of the entire seven-person City Council plus a City Planning Commissioner, a County Commissioner, and a representative from the Oregon Department of Transportation (ODOT).
-The Steering Committee will be the decision maker for the TSP.
-All meetings of the Steering Committee will be open to the public and provide a time for public comment.
+- Steering Committee: Consisting of the seven-person City Council plus a City Planning Commissioner, a County Commissioner, and a representative from the Oregon Department of Transportation (ODOT).
+The Steering Committee is the decision maker for the TSP.
+All meetings of the Steering Committee are open to the public and include time for public comment.